 The designs have a unified feel across their pages and are more about copy.
 Their goal is to make information leap off the page so that viewers receive a clear message about a product.

-Many sites are renown for their visual imagery and use of illustration to tell a story.
-By its focus on text, a minimal website design sets itself apart.
+Many sites are renowned for their visual imagery and use of illustration to tell a story.
+By its focus on the text, a minimal website design sets itself apart.

 Flat design uses strong colors and typography.
-Instead of the background images sometimes used by minimalism, flat design relies on a single, flat color.
-This color can be vibrant or muted and are often contrasted against a white text.
+Instead of the background images sometimes used by minimalism, the flat design relies on a single, flat color.
+This color can be vibrant or muted and is often contrasted against a white text.

 Illustration based designs

-Illustration creates a fun feel to a website and is able to communicate complex messages though aesthetic images.
+Illustration creates a fun feel to a website and is able to communicate complex messages through aesthetic images.

-As web design develops, many designers use illustration to add creativity to a site.
-This has lead to many different illustration styles which are emerging in modern website design.
+As web design develops, many designers use illustrations to add creativity to a site.
+This has lead to many different illustration styles that are emerging in modern website design.